 Using 2-3 key skills and traits that quickly tell the hiring manager what you are going to be bringing to the table without any training or development to get you started.

+This is a perfect opportunity to describe a cultural match for your ‘dream’ organization.
 The more you can quickly demonstrate skill and cultural fits, the more likely a hiring manager is to keep engaged with your resume.

 What you have accomplished